Sex Music (album)

-The songs found on the album were written and recorded before the Toilet Böys' final tour with the Red Hot Chili Peppers, started on 23rd January 2003.
+Sex Music is a compilation album by New York-based punk rock band Toilet Böys.
+The songs found on the album were written and recorded before the Toilet Böys' final tour with the Red Hot Chili Peppers, started on 23 January 2003.
 This album also includes one new track ("Drug of Choice") recorded by the three remaining members of the band Sean, Guy and Electric Eddie and a remix by each of them.